ctkjose/robobo3dr1plus/sunlus8.md

 The extruder in the S8 is called a **bowden** extrusion (vs **direct drive** extrusion).
 In **bowden extrusion** the extruder pushes the filament through a PTFE Bowden tube into the MK8 nozzle.
 The extruder is mounted in the side of the printer. directly into the nozzle.
 In **direct drive extrusion** the extruder is mounted with the nozzle and the filament is pushed directly into the nozzle.

 The extruder in the S8 is called a **"MK8 extruder drive"**.
-It uses a 40 teeth gear attached to the noozle to push the filament.
+It uses a 40 teeth gear attached to the motor shaft to push the filament.
 Any MK8 extruder drive meant for Ender 3/3Pro CR-10, CR-10 S4 or CR-10 S5 will fit the S8.

 ## Hotend ##